microbiome/course_2021_radboud/README.md

 affects the brain in
 mice**](https://doi.org/10.1186/s40168-020-00816-x).
 Microbiome 8:44.

-In this study, gut microbiome of persons with and without ADHD (attention deficit hyperactivity disorder) was transplanted into mice.
-The aim of this study was to investigate if there is correlation between ADHD and gut microbiome.
+In this study, mice are colonized with microbiota from participants with ADHD (attention deficit hyperactivity disorder) and healthy participants.
+The aim of the study was to assess whether the mice display ADHD behaviors after being inoculated with ADHD microbiota, suggesting a role of the microbiome in ADHD pathology.

+You can run the workflow by cloning the repository or you can apply it to your own data, e.g., by copy-pasting and tuning the code to fit to your data.

 Material in html format can be found from [here](https://microbiome.github.io/course_2021_radboud/).